Degree of W-operator and Noncrossing Partition: Abstract

 \section{Abstract}

-The cut-and-join operator is introduced by Goulden and Jackson.
-Mironov, Morosov and Natanzon gives a more general construction and call it $W$-operator $W([n])$.
-The cut-and-join operator is $W([2])$.
-In this paper, we show that $W([n])$ can be written as the sum of $n!$ terms and each term corresponds uniquely to a permutation in $S_n$.
+Goulden and Jackson first introduced the cut-and-join operator.
+The cut-and-join is widely used in studying the Hurwitz number and many other topological recursion problems.
+Mironov, Morosov and Natanzon give a more general construction and call it $W$-operator $W([n])$.
+As a special case, the cut-and-join operator is $W([2])$.
+In this paper, we study the structure of $W([n])$.
+We prove that $W([n])$ can be written as the sum of $n!$ terms and each term corresponds uniquely to a permutation in $S_n$.
 We also define the degree of each term.
-The number of terms of $W([n])$ with highest degree is the Catalan number $C_n$.
+We prove that there is a correspondence between the terms of $W([n])$ with highest degree and the noncrossing partitions.